 Students pursuing careers in forensic drug analysis, toxicology, and trace evidence will benefit from the completion of the Forensic Chemistry emphasis.
 As some agencies may require 30 or more hours of chemistry coursework, the Forensic Chemistry emphasis provides additional education and hands-on training to meet these federal and state guidelines.

 The opportunity for graduate students to participate in hands-on experiences with investigative tools allows students to participate in mock investigations in preparation for careers in this exciting discipline.
-Forensic software programs can be used to image digital storage media and the images can be analyzed using a variety of investigative software programs.
-Cell phone forensics is an area which is emphasized in the forensic science courses as well as investigation of computers and gaming devices.
+Forensic software is used to image digital storage media, then images are analyzed using a variety of investigative software.
+Mobile forensics is an area emphasized in the Digital Forensics courses, as well as investigation of computers and gaming devices.

-The Crime Scene Investigation emphasis provides graduate students with the tools and hands-on experience to excel and become leaders in their field.
-The Forensic Science Graduate Program has its own Crime Scene House which allows students to obtain real-world experience and training through the completion of mock crime scene exercises.
-Upon completion of this emphasis, students qualify to sit for the International Association for Identification Basic Student Knowledge in Crime Scene Examination.
+The Crime Scene Investigation emphasis provides graduate students with the tools and hands-on experience to excel in this field.
+The Forensic Science Graduate Program has its own Crime Scene House which allows students to obtain real-world experience through the completion of mock crime scene exercises.
+Upon completion of this emphasis, students qualify to sit for the IAI Basic Student Knowledge in Crime Scene examination.

 A summer internship between the first and second year provides the student with real-world experience in a variety of specialty areas.
-On-site internships are offered in DNA Analysis, Forensic Chemistry, Computer Forensics, and Microbial Forensics.
+On-site internships are offered in Forensic DNA Analysis, Forensic Chemistry, and Digital Forensics.
 For specialty areas not offered within MUFSC facilities, students have interned in crime laboratories within the state and across the nation.

-The Marshall University Forensic Science Center’s DNA Laboratory is accredited by Forensic Quality Services (FQS) as an ISO 17025 conformant testing laboratory for forensic casework, CODIS databasing, and forensic relationship testing.
+The Marshall University Forensic Science Center’s Forensic DNA Laboratory is accredited by Forensic Quality Services (FQS) as an ISO/IEC 17025 conformant testing laboratory for forensic DNA casework, CODIS databasing, and forensic relationship testing.

 Learn more about the Marshall University Forensic Science Center's Accreditations.